History of Bio5C

 Cash | Catalysts | Charisma | Capital Structure | Credibility

-I also have a pretty good background in finance (MBA with a concentration in finance, passed all levels of the CFA exam, etc...), although anyone can be taught to read a balance sheet.
+I also have a pretty good background in finance (MBA with a concentration in finance, former CFA Charterholder, etc...), although anyone can be taught to read a balance sheet.
 It's quite simply the easiest due diligence step for stock analysts to undertake, but one that I see far too many individual investors fail to perform.

 I've also been around the block a few times.
 I've attended many presentations and sat in on more one-on-one meetings than I care to recall.
 I speak to CEOs, CFOs, CMOs, and business development executives on a regular basis.
 There are wiser souls - I admit I've been taken for a ride or two - but my sense of bullshit detection gets better every day and I know what sells and what does not.

 A report based on my 5 C's of Biotech Investing™ will help you figure out if the science is real or pretend, it will alert you to pending catalysts and hopefully, keep you away from shyster management teams.
 It provides an analysis of the balance sheet and the ownership because if you're thinking about buying a stock, it's important to know who is with you and who is against you!
 Reports also contain a full valuation model so you know what to pay and when to take profits, and they map out a trading plan so that you have a clear path to making money on the name.

 The chart below was created on June 1, 2017.
 It shows the Bio5C score on March 1, 2017.
 Over the next three months, names that scored in the top 15% of my model increased an astonishing 36%, while names in the bottom 15% declined down 34% (the XBI is up 5% over the name period).
 See the graph below.
 In this sense, my 5 C's Model can be used as an excellent starting point for discovery and due diligence.